-When setting up appointments, many doctors feel that requiring payment information at the time of scheduling is a fair and smart thing to do.
+When setting up appointments, many podiatrists feel that requiring payment information at the time of scheduling is a fair and smart thing to do.
 By having the information, it allows them to charge patients for missed appointments if they never show up—after all, their time is wasted waiting on a no-show patient.

 It seems like a sound business decision.
 However, let’s put the wasted time on the other foot.

-Doctors, Handle Money Issues Delicately or Risk Alienating Your Patients
+podiatrists, Handle Money Issues Delicately or Risk Alienating Your Patients

 What about if you were a patient, and on the day of your appointment your child was in an accident so you couldn’t keep it?
-Would you think it was fair that your doctor charged you for services he didn’t provide, all because of circumstances that were out of your control?
+Would you think it was fair that your podiatrist charged you for services he didn’t provide, all because of circumstances that were out of your control?
 Would you understand that his time was worth more than your child’s?
 Probably not.
 In fact, you may even be offended by the assumption and angry with the charge.